-The provision for secrecy, however, raised more problems.
-At the Convention, Oliver Ellsworth unsuccessfully moved to have the secrecy option deleted, while at the Virginia ratifying convention, Patrick Henry railed, “The liberties of a people never were, nor ever will be, secure, when the transactions of their rulers may be concealed from them.”
-Others feared that, even aside from the secrecy provision, the permission to publish a journal “from time to time” would allow either branch of the Congress to conceal its doings.
+Moreover, there was a provision for secrecy in the clause, which stirred much controversy.
+At the Constitutional Convention, Oliver Ellsworth unsuccessfully moved to have the secrecy option deleted, while at the Virginia ratifying convention, Patrick Henry railed, “The liberties of a people never were, nor ever will be, secure, when the transactions of their rulers may be concealed from them.”
+Others feared that, even aside from the secrecy provision, the permission to publish a journal “from time to time” would allow either branch of Congress to conceal its doings.
 James Madison assured his fellow Virginians that the discretion was only to allow flexibility for the purposes of accuracy and convenience.

-Although not mandated to do so by the Constitution, Congress initiated the Congressional Record in 1873.
-It records the debates on the floor of each House nearly verbatim, and can include undelivered remarks and documents.
+A competitive private publication, The Congressional Globe, began in 1833.
+Published by Francis Blair and John C. Rives, it did not at first attempt to include debates verbatim, but only summaries.
+Reportedly, as Gales and Seaton were Whigs, and Blair and Rives Democrats, partisanship marred the objectivity of The Globe’s editing.
+Later, The Globe attempted to record Members’ statements verbatim and in the first person.
+The publication continued until 1873, at which time Congress initiated The Congressional Record.
+The now official Record reports the debates on the floor of each House nearly verbatim, and it can also include undelivered remarks and documents.
 A federal judge has held that the rules allowing a Member of Congress to edit his remarks before publication are unreviewable by the courts.
 Gregg v.
 Barrett (1985).

-Prior to the Congressional Record, mostly paraphrased remarks were carried in the Annals of Congress (1789–1824), the Abridgement of the Debates of Congress (1789–1850), the Register of the Debates in Congress (1824–1837), and the Congressional Globe (1833–1873).
-In the very early years, newspaper reporters had free access to the floor to record the statements of the Members.
+Media access continues to be a major method for the political accountability of the House and Senate.
+In the very early years, as noted, newspaper reporters normally had free access to the floor to report on or record the statements of the Members.
 In recent years, radio and television have increased the public’s access to Congress’s proceedings.